saulocantanhede/tfgreek2/docs/features/text.md

 ## Feature description

 The word as it apears in the text without punctuations and text-critical signs.
+This feature is also populated for `phrase` or `subphrase` only in case these contain only one `word`.

 ## Notes